Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Envisioning Intentions in LLM Interactions

 Note that this intentionality gap is different from the gulf of evaluation in Norman's model~\cite{norman1986cognitive}.
-With traditional HCI tasks, success is defined as binary -- a task was either completed successfully or not.
-Feedback is often immediate, as with a direct manipulation user interface in which ``users can immediately see if their actions are furthering their goals~\cite{shneiderman1982future}.''
+With traditional HCI tasks, deterministic outcomes are easier to perceive and interpret, whether completed successfully or not.
+Feedback is often immediate, as with a direct manipulation user interface in which ``\ldots users can immediately see if their actions are furthering their goals~\cite{shneiderman1982future}.''
 The evaluation gulf stems from ambiguous system feedback at the interface level, which may make it challenging to perceive and interpret the produced outcome.
 Addressing the gulf of evaluation involves improving system feedback, representation, and visibility.
-In contrast, the intentionality gap lies at the cognitive level due to the user's failure in creating clear intentions.
-Bridging this intentionality gap with LLMs may require interfaces scaffolding clearer task processes and contextual understanding in order to evaluate the generated text.
+In contrast, the intentionality gap lies at the cognitive level due to the user's failure to create clear intentions.
+Bridging this intentionality gap with LLMs may require interfaces to scaffold users in creating clearer task process prompts and developing their contextualized understanding of the qualities desired in the generated text.